cosmic-lang/cosmic/docs/basics.md

 ```

 ## Modules
-In `Ruka`, modules are collections of bindings.
+In `Rex`, modules are collections of bindings.
 Bindings can be let or const.
 All modules are anonymous, named modules are made by storing modules in bindings
 ```
 const Constants = module {